PlutoHu21/EMATM0054_21_22/README.md

 - **[ Weeks 1-6 ]** : A formative period of skill building.
 You are presented with the Line Following Challenge to develop skill with a robotic system and it's evaluation.
 You are supported with weekly lab sessions and drop-in sessions facilitated by the teaching staff.
 - **[ Weeks 7-12 ]** : A summative period ending in an Assessment of 6-page report on an experiment you have conducted with your Robotic System.
 During this period, you will work under supervision to design, implement, conduct, evaluate and document a scientific experiement.

+Please note that during weeks 7-12 technical support and training is greatly reduced - meaning that it is imperative that you engage in skill building during weeks 1-6.

 If you do not have access to a Pololu 3Pi+ mobile robot kit you can study via the Webots simulation of an e-puck robot.
 You may choose which platform you are using throughout the Unit.
 The labsheets are presented as two sets: